 St Dunstan's Basilica

-Rising from the ashes of a 1913 fire, the three towering stone spires of this neo-Gothic basilica are now a Charlottetown landmark.
-The...
+Rising from the ashes of a 1913 fire, the three towering stone spires of this Catholic, neo-Gothic basilica are now a Charlottetown...

-Locals herald the Claddagh Room as one of the best seafood restaurant in Charlottetown.
+Locals herald the Claddagh Room as one of the best seafood restaurants in Charlottetown.
 Trust 'em!
-The Irish-inspired Galway Bay Delight...
+The Irish-inspired Galway Bay...